Why Did the Pope Pick the Name Francis?

 To read a bit more on his speech check out this New Yorker article.

-Mike Hayes is the Director of Young Adult Ministry in the Diocese of Cleveland and a candidate for the Diaconate.
+Deacon Mike Hayes was ordained for the diocese of Cleveland in 2024 and is assigned to St. Christopher’s Parish in Rocky River, OH.
+He serves the diocese as both Director of Young Adult Ministry and the Bishop’s Delegate for Interfaith and Ecumenical Relations.
 He’s also the host of 5 Questions with the Paulists and the podcast Question of Faith.
-Mike is one of the founders of Busted Halo and has worked with young adults his entire ministry career in retreat, spiritual direction, and campus Ministry.
+Deacon Mike is one of the founders of Busted Halo and has worked with young adults his entire ministry career in retreat, spiritual direction, and campus Ministry.
 He’s the author of "Googling God" (Paulist, 2007) and "Loving Work" (Orbis, 2012).
-Mike and his wife Marion live in Lakewood, OH with their dog, Vito.
+Deacon Mike and his wife Marion live in Lakewood, OH with their dog, Vito.